 The Genesis of Our Algebra 1 Course, part 2: Remote Field Testing in the US

-During teacher interviews, we wanted to freely explore our teachers.
+During teacher interviews, we wanted to find out as much as possible about their everyday experiences.
 What are the biggest challenges they face as title 1 school Algebra 1 teachers?
 What do they think of Algebra 1?
 What do they think their students think of Algebra 1?
 What is important for them?
 And a lot more.

 The Concept Tests

 In order to get the students engrossed in the story, we needed opinions about the proposed characters and storylines.
 After getting comfortable with the interviewer and listening to an audio clip introducing the main characters, students were asked their opinions on character personalities and physical attributes.
 In general, they were on a search for ‘realness’.
 Not only in their personality and goals but also in the way they look.
 It was fascinating that when asked to choose out of 11 pictures who they thought the character would look like, 3 out of 5 students picked the same, most real person.
 The other 10 pictures were all images of models and actors!
 This discovery highlights that authentic ‘real’ characters are key for relatability.
 It is vital to create characters that are viewed as genuine members of their community and that can serve as role models.
 So it was important to hear that we managed to create characters that sounded real: “I like how that character was made, and it felt like you were having a conversation with a real person.”